No. We only offer admissions once a year, for fall. Deadline for applications for priority processing is December 15.

 TOEFL waivers are granted at the discretion of the department (area of concentration) to which you are applying.

-If you have not requested for Education Technology Services (ETS) to report your official scores to Indiana University at least two weeks prior to the application deadline, email a scanned copy of your unoffical TOEFL test-taker score report to email@example.com so we can move forward with your application until your official test scores arrive.
+If you have not requested for Education Technology Services (ETS) to report your official scores to Indiana University at least two weeks prior to the application deadline, email a scanned copy of your unofficial TOEFL test-taker score report to firstname.lastname@example.org so we can move forward with your application until your official test scores arrive.

 TOEFL code: 1324